FUB-HCC/Human-Centered-Data-Visualization/02-process.md

 Here you can see what happens if you consider a larger space of possible solutions.

-A basic design principle is to consider multiple alternatives and then choose the best one, rather than immediately focusing on one solution without considering alternatives.
+A basic design principle is to consider multiple alternatives and then choose the best one rather than immediately focusing on one solution without considering alternatives.
 One way to ensure that more than one possibility is considered is to explicitly generate multiple ideas in parallel.

 In the following, I will introduce a framework that helps you to get structure on the huge design space.
-Such scaffold will help you to think systematically about choices.
+Such a scaffold will help you to think systematically about choices.